chbrown/autoauth/README.md

 1. Go to https://dev.twitter.com/apps/new
 2. Fill it out
 3. On your app page there'll be a "Consumer key" and a "Consumer secret" -- copy these down for later.
+These are the App Key and App Secret, but Twitter just gives them fancy names.

 Your personal Twitter account will have a pre-formed access token and secret at the bottom of the page, but I take it you're going to be authenticating multiple accounts programmatically.
-Otherwise, those should work just fine.
+Otherwise, those should work just fine (and you don't need this `AutoAuth` script at all).

 # Flickr